ayust/alpha-guide/content/upgrading-ships/caldari/condor.md

 and **`Light Missiles` Level I** before you will be able to use its weapons.
 {{% /notice %}}

+Make sure that your launchers are loaded with `Scourge Light Missile`, as the Condor's damage bonus applies only to Kinetic damage.

 ## Future Improvements

 The above fit should be usable with starting skills unless otherwise noted,